-Purpose: To draw barristers' attention to practical points relating to failure to draft defence statements Scope of application: All self-employed, criminal barristers Issued by: The Ethics Committee Reissued: January 2014 Last reviewed: March 2022 Status and effect: Please see the notice at end of this document.
-This is not "guidance" for the purposes of the BSB Handbook I6.4.
+Purpose: To draw barristers' attention to practical points relating to failure to draft defence statements

+Scope of application: All self-employed, criminal barristers

+Issued by: The Ethics Committee

+Reissued: January 2014

+Last reviewed: March 2023

+Status and effect: Please see the notice at end of this document.
+This is not

+"guidance" for the purposes of the BSB Handbook I6.4.

-1. Defence statements are of fundamental importance in criminal trials.
+- 1. Defence statements are of fundamental importance in criminal trials.
 Defendants are liable to be cross-examined about their contents.
 Comment can be made about them by other parties and the judge.
-Inferences against the interests of a defendant might be drawn if the document is not served or, if served, is deficient.

-2. In defined circumstances there is a statutory obligation upon a defendant to serve a defence statement.
-The content of the document must comply with express statutory requirements.

-3. You must not advise your client not to serve a defence statement nor to omit something which the statute requires to be included.
+Inferences against the interests of a defendant might be drawn if the document is not served or, if served, is deficient. - 2.
+In defined circumstances the Criminal Procedure & Investigations Act 19961 requires a defendant to serve a defence statement.
+The content of the document must comply with express statutory requirements. - 3.
+You must not advise your client not to serve a defence statement nor to omit something which the statute requires to be included.
 The statutory duties must be explained as well as the consequences which follow from non-compliance.
+In Rochford [2010] EWCA Crim 1028 the Court of Appeal considered whether a lawyer could properly advise a defendant not to serve a defence statement.
+They said: